simpledotorg/simple-server/doc/howto/bsnl/sms_reminders.md

 - Once approved, the template should show up on the bulksms dashboard in a few hours.
 You will need to then name the variables as done in this [video]().
 - The templates are ready to use.
 See section on Maintaining template IDs to start using these templates from `simple-server`.

-### Maintaining template IDs
-After a new template has been added to the bulk SMS portal, we need to pull in it's details to the simple codebase in order to use it.
+After a new template has been added to the bulksms, we need to pull in it's details to the simple codebase in order to use it.
 We have a script to help with it.

 **Note:** You will need production credentials to run the script.